 National Laser Institute offers the most comprehensive hands-on medical esthetic training programs in the country!

-Many nurses, doctors and medical professionals are flocking to medical aesthetics because it provides additional income and there are no insurance hassles.
+Many nurses, physicians and medical professionals are flocking to medical aesthetics because it provides additional income and there are no insurance hassles.

-We offer a variety of CE/CME courses to fit your learning goals that can be completed in just 1-2 weeks.
-You will learn some of the most in-demand cosmetic injectable treatments, including Botox, Platelet-Rich Plasma (PRP), Kybella and more!
+We offer a variety of CE/CME courses to fit your learning goals that can be completed in just two weeks.
+You will learn some of the most in-demand cosmetic injectable treatments, including Botox, platelet-rich plasma (PRP), Kybella and more!

 Each course is divided into classroom education and clinical hands-on training.
-During classroom instruction, you will learn from up to 13 different expert instructors who will teach you things like facial anatomy, proper injection technique, pre- and post-patient care, and more!
+During classroom instruction, you will learn from up to 13 different expert instructors who will teach you things like facial anatomy, proper injection technique, patient care, and more!